 January 13, 1967 Jack Martin informed the Bureau's New Orleans office to inform them Jim Garrison "was conducting an investigation concerning the Lee Harvey Oswald case."
 Weeks later Martin called the FBI again demanding, "...that the FBI stop the New Orleans District Attorney's Office from 'harassing him'."
 Martin's speculative ire had feasibly shifted to a new target with several unproven claims attacking his latest target's character.
 Martin's ideas still poison various connections related to matter some believe are important but evidence supports are largely unreliable.

 Additionally noted by officials were the unlikely stories involving Martin's former roommate David Lewis.
 Jack Martin claimed that Lewis was acquainted with Lee Harvey Oswald who plotted the President's death with David Ferrie.
-Martin further "Alleged that this conspiracy originated in the rooms above the offices of Mr. Guy Banister in New Orleans, Louisiana."vii This assertion document predates the Shaw trial by years and is just months after Garrison had begun quietly building his case.
-Unfortunately, some of Jack Martin's unproven allegations became part of Garrison's case.
+Martin further "Alleged that this conspiracy originated in the rooms above the offices of Mr. Guy Banister in New Orleans, Louisiana."vii This document predates the Clay Shaw trial by years and is just months after Garrison had begun quietly building his case and unfortunately, some of Jack Martin's unproven allegations became part of Garrison's case.
 Martin was just one of many unverified sources attempting to influence the Garrison investigation and others use these poorly contrived attempting to present them as "new" insights but they remain unconvincing if facts are consulted.viii

 David Lewis was interviewed by the New Orleans District Attorney's office and he told Jim Garrison "...that he had met Lee Harvey Oswald in the office of Mr. Banister."
 Lewis similar to some offering improbable stories claimed, "...his life is in jeopardy" due to the information he shared with the District Attorney Garrison's office.
 This often-repeated allegation too relies upon no verifiable evidence and unknown to Lewis prior official inquiries were inspecting his unproven claims with more verifiable sources.ix It appears the declarations of Lewis similar to those of his advocate Martin were unreliable speculation at best.